Pidgin exposes everything through its D-Bus service

 Disabling this interface some how would solve this, but we're gonna use it in Tails Server's client application, to automate account creation, joining the right chat, etc. intrigeri tells me we could do D-Bus mediation with AppArmor once Linux 4.16 is available to us (unless it's delayed) which sounds ideal.

 Test suite: workaround Pidgin's DBus interface being blocked.

 We actually depend on it for some tests.

-#1 Updated by anonym almost 2 years ago
+#1 Updated by anonym about 2 years ago

 Apparently there is a 5 year old (but unpublished?)
 CVE for this: https://census-labs.com/news/2012/02/25/libpurple-otr-info-leak/